On the James and Hilton-Milnor Splittings, & the metastable EHP sequence: The James Splitting

 \end{example}

 \begin{remark} There is another suspension in motivic homotopy theory, given by smashing with the multiplicative group scheme \smash{$ \GGm $}.
 One would like an analogue of the James Splitting in $\HH(S)_{\ast}$ for \smash{$ \GGm $}-suspensions.
-For $ S = \spec(\RR)$, Betti realization defines a functor

-to $\upC_2$-spaces which sends $ \upS^1$ to the circle with trivial $ \upC_2 $-action, and \smash{$\GGm$} to the sign representation circle \smash{$ \upS^{\upsigma}$}.
+For $ S = \spec(\RR)$, Betti realization defines a functor \smash{$ \HH(\spec(\RR))\to \Spc_{\upC_2} $} to $\upC_2$-spaces which sends \smash{$\GGm$} to the sign representation circle \smash{$ \Sph{\upsigma}$} and $ \Sph{1} $ to the circle with trivial $ \upC_2 $-action.
 Even though Betti realization is not an equivalence, it closely ties $\RR$-motivic homotopy theory with $\upC_2$-equivariant homotopy theory.
-In \cite{hill-james}, Hill studies the \textit{signed James construction} in $\upC_2$-equivariant unstable homotopy theory, and shows that an analogue of the James Splitting holds for $\Omega^{\upsigma} \Sigma^{\upsigma} X$ after suspending by the regular representation sphere \smash{$ \upS^{\uprho} = \upS^1 \wedge \upS^{\upsigma} $}.
+In \cite{hill-james}, Hill studies the \textit{signed James construction} in $\upC_2$-equivariant unstable homotopy theory, and shows that an analogue of the James Splitting holds for $\Omega^{\upsigma} \Sigma^{\upsigma} X$ after suspending by the regular representation sphere \smash{$ \Sph{\uprho} = \Sph{1} \wedge \Sph{\upsigma} $}.
 This might lead one to hope that there is an analogue of Hill's result in motivic homotopy theory which proves the James Splitting for \smash{$\Omega_{\GGm} \Sigma_{\GGm} X$} after $\PP^1$-suspension; at the moment, we are not aware of such a result. \end{remark}